 The weakness of the to-do list, calendar, notifications, and reminders is that we have to opt into using them each and every time.
 So, can we build other kinds of reminders and signposts that steer us toward productivity that we don’t specifically have to opt into?

-It may sound a little confusing, but think for a moment about the analogy of architecture for a moment.
-Let’s consider a well-designed airport.
+Think about a well-designed airport.
 When you walk into the departures area, the first thing you see is a board of information about flight times and where to check in and drop your bags.
 Behind the board are wide aisles of check-in agents.
 When you finish the check-in process, you proceed farther into the building, and in a well designed airport, the shape and colors of the space funnel you toward the security line.
-A well-designed airport leads you through this process without anyone telling you where you’re supposed to go next.
+A well-designed airport leads you through this process without anyone telling you where you’re supposed to go.

 Similarly, a well-designed computer space can steer you toward the things you should be getting done in your daily work.